 A continuous improvement process is a real engagement to minimize the impact of the mining activities on people and the environment.
-Each phase of the mining activities involves major challenges that must be controlled throughout the long mining lifecycle and after mine closure.
+Our mission is to define the principal objectives at each phase of the mining activities, develop the mining closure plan well in advance, and ensure the implementation of these plans and programs.

 ORGANIZATION TO PRESERVE THE ENVIRONMENT

 The group is strongly committed to preserving the environment.
 Its environmental organization enables it to make daily improvements by developing an environment-oriented culture, formalizing documentation, improving employee skills and preparing an emergency response framework.

 Environmental issues are subject to monitoring at the very highest management level and the goals are to:

 - share environmental policy and related operating targets across all sites;